fourMew/demosat24/README.md

  - 1 3.3v temp sensor via analog pin **A0**

 ## KiCAD
-Open the KiCAD project file found at demosat24/pcb/shield/demosatShield.kicad_pro
+With KiCAD, just open the project file demosat24/pcb/shield/demosatShield.kicad_pro

-Ensure that the symbols and footprints in the project specific library are properly loaded
+If you get errors or parts of the schematic are not showing up, ensure that the symbols and footprints in the project specific library are properly loaded